 Capsules: Taken twice daily after meals, this is yet another option for testosterone replacement.
 Men with liver disease, poor liver function, serious heart or kidney disease, or too much calcium in their blood should avoid testosterone capsules.

 Testosterone injections: This treatment involves injections of testosterone (testosterone cypionate* and testosterone enanthate) in the muscle, usually every 1 to 2 weeks (or once every month at minimum, for testosterone enanthate).
 They may cause mood swings due to changes in testosterone levels.

 Testosterone should not be taken by any man with prostate or breast cancer.
-If you have heart disease, are taking some medications such as blood thinners, have an enlarged prostate, or have kidney or liver disease, or have too much calcium in your blood, you will need to discuss with your doctor whether or not testosterone therapy is right for you.
+If you have heart disease, are taking some medications such as blood thinners, have an enlarged prostate, have kidney or liver disease, or have too much calcium in your blood, you will need to discuss with your doctor whether or not testosterone therapy is right for you.